If you are thinking of working overseas, we have created a list of the easiest countries to get a work visa.

 If you are from one of the friendly nations, then you are eligible for a fast-tracked work permit and visa.
 Up until 2017, you could get the work permit without even having a job lined up.
 Now, you need to have a written job offer from a Panamanian company.

 There are a range of working visas to apply for in the isthmus.
 If you are Italian, the Italian National Work Permit will allow you to work here for as long as you like.
-Marrying a Panamanian also allows you to apply for a work visa.
+If your partner is Panamanian and you decide to marry, you’ll be eligible for a work visa.

 The Highly Skilled Worker Permit grants workers with a bachelor or postgraduate degree the right to work in Panama.
 However, applying for the (sponsored) Friendly Nations Visa, is definitely the easier option.
 The immigration department requests detailed information about your education history.
 Also required is documentation from your university.

 9. Getting A Work Visa In The UAE